alexzaworski/CodePen-Enhancement-Suite/README.md

 Hover over a profile link while browsing Pens or Posts for more details on that user

 ![Profile Hover Preview](https://s3-us-west-2.amazonaws.com/s.cdpn.io/186499/profile-hover.gif)

-### \[NEW\] Inline Linting Button for Javascript

-Adds a button to the JavaScript editor to run JS Hint (previously burried in the Pen Settings modal).

 ### Custom Editor Themes